Last updated: 14 December 2020

 - Accessing information stored on your device relating to your use of, and engagement with, websites and apps (e.g., Adobe Connect meetings) and crash reports;

 On other occasions where we ask you for consent, we will use the information for the purposes which we explain at that time.
+Where we rely on consent to process information, you can withdraw your consent to such activities at any time.

 - For legal reasons: